 Deep Diaphragmatic Breathing (Belly Breathing):

-How it works: Diaphragmatic breathing stimulates the vagus nerve and activates the parasympathetic response, promoting relaxation.
+How it works:Â Diaphragmatic breathing stimulates the vagus nerve and activates the parasympathetic response, promoting relaxation.

-Practice: Sit or lie comfortably and place one hand on your chest and the other on your abdomen.
-Inhale deeply through your nose, allowing your abdomen to rise.
-Exhale slowly through your mouth, feeling your abdomen fall.
-Repeat for several minutes, focusing on the rhythm of your breath.
+Practice:Â Sit or lie comfortably.
+Place one hand over your heart center and the other on your belly.
+Inhale consciously through your nose (if that is difficult, breathe through your mouth), allowing your abdomen to rise.
+Next, exhale consciously out of your mouth, feeling your abdomen relax.
+Repeat this for several minutes, focusing on the rhythm of your breath.

 Humming or Chanting:

-How it works: Vocalizations like humming, chanting, or singing stimulate the vagus nerve due to its connection to the vocal cords and muscles in the throat.
+How it works:Â Vocalizations like humming, chanting, or singing stimulate the vagus nerve, connecting to and relaxing the vocal cords and muscles in the throat.

-Practice: Spend a few minutes humming softly or chanting mantras such as "Om" or "Ah."
+Practice:Â Spend a few minutes humming softly or chanting "Om" or "Ah."
 The vibration produced by these sounds can help activate the vagal nerve and calm the nervous system.

 Gargling:

-How it works: Gargling activates the muscles in the back of the throat, stimulating the vagus nerve.
+How it works:Â Gargling can activate the muscles along the back of your throat, stimulating the vagus nerve and connecting to the parasympathetic system.

 Cold Water Stimulation:

-How it works: Exposing the face to cold water or splashing cold water on the face can trigger the "diving reflex," which activates the parasympathetic nervous system and calms the body.
+How it works:Â Exposing the face to cold water or splashing it on the face can trigger the "diving reflex," which activates the parasympathetic nervous system and calms the body.

-Practice: Splash cold water on your face or use a cold compress on your forehead and cheeks.
+Practice:Â Splash cold water on your face or use a cold compress on your forehead and cheeks.
 Alternatively, you can immerse your face in cold water for a few seconds.

 Yoga and Tai Chi:

-How it works: Both yoga and Tai Chi involve slow, mindful movements combined with deep breathing, which helps regulate the vagus nerve.
+How it works:Â Both yoga and Tai Chi involve slow, mindful movements combined with deep breathing, which helps regulate the vagus nerve.

-Practice: Incorporate a daily yoga or Tai Chi routine to promote vagal tone, focusing on slow, flowing movements that integrate breath awareness.
+Practice:Â Incorporate a yoga or Tai Chi routine to promote vagal tone, focusing on slow, flowing movements that integrate breath awareness.

 Mindful Movement, Yogic Practices, and Vagal Toning for Trauma Healing